 The southern edge of the Askifou plateau is the starting point of the imposing gorge of Imbros, which is visited by many tourists every day (in summer).
 Parallel to the canyon, runs the main road to Sfakia, in an amazing piney route along the cliffs of the gorge.
 Another nice route that you could follow is through the abandoned village Asfendou, then along the Gorge of Kallikratis, to take the serpentine road to Frangokastelo or keep driving to Asi Gonia and then Argiroupolis.

 A few miles west of Askifou two smaller plateaus are shaped, with the utmost beauty below the imposing peak Kastri (2215m altitude).
 The first plateau that you meet by driving from Askifou is called Tavri, while the second is called Niato.
 Tavri hosts the nice E4 trail that comes from Katsiveli in the heart of the mountain desert and ends at Askyfouthat serves those mainly trekking in the E4 trail that comes from Katsiveli in the heart of the mountain desert and ends at Askyfou.

 The village Kares houses the private small War Museum of George Hatzidakis.
-The museum exhibits a variety of weapons dating back till 1770, with their main quantity coming from the Second World War.
-Rifles, pistols, swords, bombs, missiles, aircraft parts and other military equipment belong to the museum's collection.
+The museum exhibits a variety of weapons dating back to 1770, with their main quantity coming from the Second World War.
+Rifles, pistols, swords, bombs, missiles, aircraft parts, and other military equipment belong to the museum's collection.